bzarco/Sublime-OpenSees/README.md

 2. Browse up a folder and then into the `Installed Packages/` folder
 3. Download [zip package][zipPackage], rename it to `OpenSees.sublime-package` and copy it into the `Installed Packages/` directory
 4. Restart Sublime Text

+## Updating

+- If you are using Package Control, updating will be automatic and you don't have to worry about it.
+- If using Manual Install, repeat steps [above](#manual-install) and replace `OpenSees.sublime-package` with the new downloaded one.

+## Support

+- Any bug or feature request should be reported [here][issues].
+- You are welcome to fork and submit pull requests.

 ## License